mattmc3/zephyr/README.md

 ### Deferred Plugins

-Some plugins are slow to load or you don't need them to be active right away.
-You can specify plugins to deferred load with this Zstyle:
+Some plugins are slow to load or youdon't need them to be active right away.
+You can specify plugins to defer load with ``zstyle ':zephyr:defer' plugins $deferplugins`:

 ```zsh
 # these plugins are slow or we don't need them right away, so let's defer their load